canonical-web-and-design/practices/project-management/iteration-creation.md

 A suggested ratio might be 3 high, 2 medium and 1 small.

-This allows for a curn of low priority issues to be resolved reguarly.
+This allows for a churn of low priority issues to be resolved regularly.

 ### Assign the milestone to the epic and cards